phenopolis/phenopolis/README.md

   done
 }
 ```

-Load individual for individual page:
+Load individual for individual page (this is tedious, we are going to streamline this):
 ```
  python views/load_individual.py --individual $ID --auth Admin:$PASSWORD
 ```